roman-yagodin/Prometeus.LanguageSpec/README.md

 In the current specification version, HTML entity markup is realized, so entities like &amp;nbsp;, &amp;amp;, &amp;#160; are highlighted.
 HTML tags and angle brackets "<" и ">" highlighted as errors - this one to drive author attention HTML markup in the test.

-# Use with "Prometeus" test converter
+# Using with "Prometeus" test converter

 Before use "Prometeus" test converter utility: